tsmtzs/schl/README.md

 document types that appear in a classroom enviromnent.
 It's development is based on the Greek educational practice, but it may be usefull in other contexts also.

-Basic macros of the package are the following:
+Basic macros of the package are:

 * Mathematics
   * `\sin, \cos, \tan, \cot, \gcd`: *schl* redefines these operators in Greek.